hadithmv/hadithmv.github.io/README.md

 </p>
 <br>

-### **Developing a Hadith App for Maldivians**
+### **Developing a hadith App for Maldivians**

 The **hadithmv** project is a collaborated effort in making the sayings and teachings of Muhammad ﷺ as accessible and understandable as possible for the Muslim Maldivian community.
-Once this work is complete, they will have a Hadith collection in their native language, Dhivehi.
-Any good is from Allah, and any shortcomings are from ourselves and shaithan.
+Once this work is complete, they will have a hadith collection in their native language, Dhivehi, in sha Allah.
+We are also working on making other Islamic works available.
+Any good that comes of this is from Allah, and any shortcomings are from ourselves and shaithan.

 ## Goals